arcadeJHS/ai-search-sveltekit/README.md

 ## Web components showcase

-The `DEMO` folder is just a showcase of the final product/use.
+The `DEMO` folder is just a showcase of the final product/use (open ìndex.html` file with a web server - for instance `http-server` with Nodejs - to see it).

 Run: